 Still, knowing your dog’s predominant (hah!) attitude can really help understand him/her better.
 And it can be the key in dealing with bad behavior.

 We found the way dog experts solve this question.
 It’s a set of 7 questions that lead to a final dominance score.
-Then we programmed our AI chat bot to do the quiz.
-You can just talk to it on Messenger and get a quick and conclusive answer.
-This link or the button at the beginning of the article will get you started.

 If your dog is dominant, they will typically broadcast a sign like “I am in charge here.”
 The dog will attempt to make himself or herself appear as big as they possibly can by standing up tall, with a stiff body.
 The hackles may rise, and the dog may stare.
 The ears will be forward and up, and tail will be held high or curved over the dog’s back.
 To display their dominance, they may make a point by placing their chin or head over the back or shoulder of another animal.